-- Continually improve.
-Set aside time every so often to quickly audit what I'm consuming, how much I'm consuming, and what tools I'm using.
+- Continually improve the system.
+Set aside time every month to quickly audit what I'm consuming and what tools I'm using.

 - Make consumption a choice rather than a reaction.
-Right now, I randomly visit Hacker News or see an article come through my email and boom I just lost 15m of my day.
-Instead, I want to centralize information from a specific category into a single place that I can go when I intentionally want to consume that type of information.
+Right now, I randomly visit Hacker News or see an article come through my email.
+Instead I want to centralize information in one category into a single place that I can go.

 - Optimize for pull vs push consumption.
 A great example here is email newsletters.
-They are sent to you (push), not pull (like a feed), and are often messy to read and pile up in my inbox.
-Especially in my email, I want to separate "conversations with people" over "updates from companies/interesting news".
+They are push, not pull, and are often messy to read and pile up in my inbox.
+I want to separate "conversations with people" over "updates from companies/interesting news".

 - Categorizing information is critical.
 Email newsletters can't be categorized easily.
-I want to put information into separate buckets that I can prioritize and triage separately.
+I want to put feeds into separate buckets that I can prioritize and triage separately.

 - I should use RSS again.
-Way back when, I read everything via NetNewsWire.
+Way back when I read everything via NetNewsWire.
 Email newsletters took over seemingly overnight and I forgot that RSS existed.
 Most sites I care about still support RSS (even if it's not advertised explicitly).
-Even if a site doesn't support RSS, there are readers which convert emails into a feed-like experience.

-- Use an RSS Reader.
+- Use a RSS Reader.
 Specifically, one supported by paid subscriptions.
-Free is great, but most free things (without a huge market) die (this is super common in the recipe-management space for some reason) or slowly become spammy.
+Free is great, but most free things (without a huge market) die or have negative externalities over time.
 I don't want to have to mess with this part of my toolkit much and deal with a killed product.
 Paid subscriptions mean it's a real business that will continue to improve over time.

 - Prefer books over articles.
-For most business/technology problems, blogs and Q&A sites are the main source of data but work aside, books are generally higher-quality information compared to blogs.
+For most business/technology problems, blogs and Q&A sites are the main source of data, but work aside, books are generally higher-quality information compared to blogs.
 The time it took someone to create the content is a good indicator of the quality.
-Books > Blogs > Twitter (this gets a bit tricky with low-cost kindle books, treat most of those like blog posts).
+Books > Blogs > Twitter. (this gets a bit tricky with low-cost kindle books: skip these).

 - Treat books like a blog archive.
-I really like this concept (I didn't come up with it).
+I really like this concept, can't remember where I first heard it.
 Reading books from cover to cover doesn't make a ton of sense, although it's definitely how I'm trained to read books.
 Skimming through a chapter (or skipping it entirely) if you find it boring or too verbose shouldn't feel 'wrong'.
 If the writer can't keep your attention, that's their fault.
 Additionally, books are generally longer than they need to be in order to hit page quotas.
-Don't feel bad about paging through a chapter if you got the joke.

 - Don't switch contexts.
 If you are reading a book, don't stop and read a blog article.
 Cultivating sustained laser-focus attention on a single thing is critically important.
 I've found this to be more challenging as the years go by, and it's something I need to be even more intentional about.